niemax/Portfolio/src/projectDetails/portfolio-details.md

 and **performance** are both nearly 100 which is what I aim for.
 I love how accessibility--in my honest opinion one, if not the most important aspect in software--is made effortless to create with **Chakra**.
-Also I really enjoy the static typing TypeScript offers, and also, of course, the compiler throwing errors in the right time.
+Also I really enjoy the static typing TypeScript offers, and also, of course, the compiler throwing errors at the right time.

 <br>
 <br>